6tablespoonschilled unsalted buttercut into small cubes

 Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

-In a large mixing bowl, combine flour, baking powder, sugar, salt, and half of the lemon zest.
-Add butter and cut in with a pastry blender (or your hands) until mixture resembles fine crumbs.
+In a large mixing bowl, whisk together the flour, baking powder, sugar, salt, and 1 tablespoon of the lemon zest.
+Add chilled butter and press into different sections of the flour (using your hands or a pastry blender) until the mixture resembles fine crumbs.

-Turn dough out onto a floured surface and pat into a 1-inch thick circle.
-(If dough is very sticky, sprinkle with just a hint of flour.)
+Turn dough out onto a floured surface and gently pat into a 1-inch thick circle.
+(If dough is very sticky, sprinkle the top with just a hint of flour.)

-Using a sharp knife or bench scraper, cut into 6 (or 8) equal triangles.
+Using a sharp knife or bench scraper, cut into 6 equal wedges.

-Place scones on prepared baking sheet and bake 16-18 minutes or until no longer wet, golden, and cooked through.
+Place scones on the prepared baking sheet and bake for about 16 minutes or until no longer wet, golden on the bottoms, and cooked through.
 (All ovens run differently.)

-In the meantime, make glaze by whisking together powdered sugar, half and half, lemon juice, and the remaining lemon zest until smooth.
-(If glaze is too thick, add a bit more cream.
-If it’s too thin, add more powdered sugar.)
+In the meantime, make glaze by whisking together powdered sugar, half and half, lemon juice, and the remaining tablespoon of lemon zest until smooth.
+(If glaze is too thick, add a bit more half-n-half.
+If it’s too thin, add more powdered sugar.
+It should be thick, but pourable.)

 Video